 - String#oct

-Converts a string to an integer by interpreting leading characters as octal.
-Handles 0b/0x prefixes, negative numbers, and stops at the first non-octal digit
+Converts a string to an integer by reading leading characters as octal, with support for 0b and 0x prefixes, negative numbers, and early stop rules.

 - String#partition

-Divides a string into three parts at a separator.
-Returns [before, separator, after] as a 3-element array.
+Divides a string into three parts at a separator and returns [before, separator, after] as a 3-element array for easy parsing.

 - String#prepend